Diamantina National Park – discover endless river channels

 Due to the hot temperatures, the hotel cellar was open during the night to let the cold air cool the place and closed during the day to keep the hot air out.

-Stop for a moment, stretch your legs and learn about the hotel and people who lived here.
+Stop for a moment, stretch your legs and learn about the hotel and the people who lived here.

 On arrival